 The Superintendence of Banks has the authority to establish the accounting principles under which banks, financial companies, warehousing companies and foreign exchange trading institutions must prepare their books and records.
 These books and records must be audited annually by external independent auditors.
 As part of its supervisory powers, the Superintendence of Banks also requires these institutions to submit to the Central Bank daily and monthly reports regarding their operations.
 In addition, the Superintendence of Banks requires banks to publish annual and quarterly financial statements together with the names of directors and managers in a national newspaper.
 The Superintendence of Banks may also require the disclosure of any other financial information that it deems necessary to present to the public.
-In 2019, through resolutions issued by each of the Central Bank and the Superintendence of Banks, non-deposit holding companies that lend money solely from their own capital were included under the supervision of the Superintendence of Banks, and in 2020, through the enactment of Law No. 6534/20, credit bureaus were also included under the supervision of the Superintendence of Banks.
+In 2019, through resolutions issued by each of the Central Bank and the Superintendence of Banks, non-deposit holding companies that lend money solely from their own capital were included under the supervision of the Superintendence of Banks.